-The parent submits an online Report Student Absence form.

-- At the 3rd unexcused absence in a quarter, parents will be notified.
-At the 4th unexcused absence in a quarter, parent/Principal conference is required.
-At more than four days unexcused absence in a quarter, a student is considered an attendance concern.
+- The parent submits an online Report Student Absence form. - At the 3rd unexcused absence in a quarter, parents will be notified. - At the 4th unexcused absence in a quarter, parent/Principal conference is required. - Should a student miss more than four days in a quarter, they are considered an attendance concern.
 If the Principal believes that attendance is not a priority for the family, continued absenteeism could result in asking the family to withdraw from CHCA at any time. - If a student misses 16 days or more in a school year, that student may not be asked to return to CHCA the following year depending on the absence circumstances.
-All decisions regarding continued enrollment as a result of school attendance is at the sole discretion of the Principal. - Students are responsible to make up work that is missed during absences and will be given full credit if the absence is excused.
-Teachers allow students the same number of days absent to complete missed work (i.e. if a student is absent three days, they have three days to complete missed work.) - Missed assignments will be sent home with a sibling or be available in the office for pick-up.
-Assignments will be ready after 2:45 p.m. the day of the request. - Any student absent from school may not attend or participate in any CHCA sponsored after school events.
+All decisions regarding continued enrollment as a result of school attendance is at the sole discretion of the Principal. - Any student absent from school may not attend or participate in any CHCA sponsored after school events.